 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Olopatadine drops may be harmful if swallowed.Proper storage of olopatadine drops:

-Store olopatadine drops between 39 and 77 degrees F (4 and 25 degrees C) in a tightly closed container.
+Store olopatadine drops between 39 and 77 degrees F (4 and 25 degrees C).
+Keep tightly closed when not using it.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep olopatadine drops out of the reach of children and away from pets.

 - If you have any questions about olopatadine drops, please talk with your doctor, pharmacist, or other health care provider.

-- Olopatadine drops is to be used only by the patient for whom it is prescribed.
+- Olopatadine drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.